-Be realistic, and don’t be too hard on yourself
+Be realistic, and be kind to yourself

 Every masterpiece was once a work in progress.
 It’s going to take time to achieve your goals, and changing your behaviour slowly over a long period will improve your chances of success.
 So, whether you’re trying to quit smoking or lose a couple of pounds, be patient and don’t rush.
 You’ll get there eventually.
-Try following these three steps to make a change that will last.

 Take one day at a time